Premier League to resume on June 17 with Man City vs Arsenal one of the first fixtures | Goal.com

 Premier League to resume on June 17 with Man City vs Arsenal one of the first fixtures

-The Premier League season will resume on June 17 with Manchester City's meeting with Arsenal one of the first matches to be played, the Telegraph first reported and Goal has been able to confirm.
+The Premier League season will resume on June 17 with Manchester City's meeting with Arsenal one of the first matches to be played.

 The Premier League are hoping to have the 2019-20 campaign wrapped up by August 2, with the FA Cup final then scheduled to take place a week later on the weekend of August 8-9.